 - All weight verification is done via a user-submitted video.
 It's fast and straightforward!

 The Lympo app is another excellent way to make extra money while pursuing your fitness goals.

-Lympo is a free app for IOS and Android that allows you to earn money and redeem cash via PayPal, and even exchange it for a gift card, like Amazon gift cards, for your healthy habits and completing daily tasks.
+Lympo is a free app for IOS and Android that allows you to earn money and redeem cash via PayPal, and even exchange it for a gift card, like Amazon gift cards, for your healthy habits and complete daily tasks.

 Every day you will find new daily exercise activities to be completed.
 You will be rewarded after each completed each challenge, and earnings will be safely stored in your in-app digital wallet via PayPal or other ways from the side hustle and step goal.

 A cool feature of Lympo is you can do challenges outdoors or outdoors. (on a treadmill)

 Walking for Charitable Donations

 If you’re open to alternative ways to earn through walking, then we suggest walking for charity and not a gift card or your own cash.
 Although this isn’t cash in your pocket, it is a way to generate revenue for a cause that you have a passion for, like Jude Children’s Research Hospital or the Wounded Warrior Project.

 Higi is your ideal option if you want to receive a reward to walk, as well as monitor or lose weight.
 Like Walgreens Balance Rewards, Higi uses a variety of techniques to engage you in a healthy lifestyle and rewards you for tracking your various methods of use.
 Unlike Walgreens Balance Rewards, Higi doesn’t promote the purchase of their retail store products, so your way of earning points includes all traditional health-related endeavors.
 Think blood pressure monitoring, weigh-ins, and walking.